maxim5/time-series-machine-learning/README.md

 - Gradient boosting (using `xgboost` implementation).
 - Deep neural network (in `tensorflow`).
 - Recurrent neural network: LSTM, GRU, one or multi-layered (in `tensorflow` as well).
+- Convolutional neural network for 1-dimensional data (in `tensorflow` as well).

 All models take as input a window of certain size (named `k`) and predict a single target value for the next time step.
 Example: